sjbennett123/polarlarp/content/camps/camp_sequanota.md

 **Assigned Cabins**: The game will assign you a cabin before the event or at checkin.

-**Reserving Cabins:** To reserve a cabin, one of two things must be met.

-- 8 paying customers ($480.00 in attendance fees) in the cabin for the 8 beds.
-- Additional payment to make up the difference between the paying customers and the ($480.00) price tag for the cabin.
+**Reserving Cabins:** Cabins sleep 8. if fewer than 8 people want to reserve a cabin cover the difference in cost at the full event cost for each empty bed.

 **Smoking**:  Put cigarette butts in trays or cans.